learn-co-students/blood-oath-relations-dumbo-web-100719/README.md

 First step is to model the domain you are building out.
 As a non-discriminatory cult recruitment platform, `Cult`s will have many `Follower`s while `Follower`s will be allowed to join many `Cult`s.
 How do they keep track of this? `BloodOath`s of course!
 You cannot join a `Cult` without making a `BloodOath`.

 * What are your models?
+  #bloodOath,Cult, and Followers
 * What does your schema look like?
+  #bloodOath --> Cult & Followers
 * What are the relationships between your models?
+  # BloodOath is the parent class, while cult and followers will the children classes

 ---